Aurob/Python-Hand-Detection/README.md

 ## Detecting hands in python 3 using openCV

+This projectwas written and tested in python 3.4+.
+Both required libraries are availble in python 2.7, but no testing was done in that version, so further maintenence will be required on your end to make it work in python 2.7.

 You will need to install two python libraries for this project to work, opencv-python and imutils

 You can install them using pip: